“Can you build a B Box without a door?”

 How customized can I make my ARV?

-I’ve decided I’m interested, what should my next step be?
+I'm interested.
+What should my next step be?

-What kind of support and service can I expect when I drive away?
+What kind of support and service can I expect after delivery?